nebiyuelias1/e-kebele/README.md

   - [PHP](https://www.php.net/) version 5.6 or newer is recommended
   - [MySQL](https://www.mysql.com/) (5.1+)
   - [Git](https://git-scm.com/)
+ *[Composer](https://getcomposer.org/doc/00-intro.md), which is a tool for dependency management in PHP.
+It allows you to declare the libraries your project depends on and it will manage (install/update) them for you.

 ## Steps to run this project
 1. Clone this repository into your web servers root serving directory by using the Git **clone** command: